MikeAvgeros/escape-game/README.md

 ## Browser Compatibility

--   The website is compatible with most modern web browsers.
+-   The game is compatible with most modern web browsers.
 For the best viewing experience, I recommend using Chrome, Firefox, Edge or Safari.

 -   The worst viewing experience is on Internet Explorer.
 I decided to not include any vendor prefixes for IE or make any changes to my code as IE is no longer supported.